Genusbiz/docs/developers/defining-an-app-model/data/schemas.md

 An XML Schema is a set of components such as type definitions and element declarations.
 In Genus Studio you define a Schema by building a structure using declarative components such as **elements** and **attributes** which can be translated to XML.
 Sometimes the XML Schema is also referred to as a XSD (XML Schema Definition).

-In Genus App Platform the XML Schema is mainly used within Action Orchestration and Web Services.
+In Genus Apps the XML Schema is mainly used within Action Orchestration and Web Services.

 *   Within Action Orchestration you may define a [data source](../logic/action-orchestration/data-sources.md) containing an XML document.
 The structure of the data source is established from a XML Schema defined within your application model.
 Any data [exported or imported](../../how-to/exchange-data-with-other-applications/export-and-import-data.md) using this data source should comply with the defined schema.
 *   The [Merge Data to a Document](../../how-to/merge-data-to-a-document.md) effect uses a XML document as input.
 The structure of the input document is defined by a XML Schema.